 We know that pumpkin seeds have been a part of cultural cuisines since the time of the Aztecs, but it is very likely that they have been important far longer than that, considering that squash is frequently grouped as one of the first three agriculture products in ancient North American history.
 There must be something good about these seeds to have been around for thousands of years; let’s find out a bit more.

 The staggering health benefits of pumpkin seeds come from its unusual nutritional composition, including impressive levels of manganese, tryptophan, magnesium, copper, phosphorous, zinc, iron, and protein, as well as smaller amounts of B complex vitamins, and vitamin A. Furthermore, pumpkin seeds have phytosterols, an organic compound that also contributes to its healthy qualities.
-Let’s take a closer look at some of the health benefits of pumpkins seeds below.

 Health Benefits of Pumpkin Seeds